Personal Injury Calculator

 Before we go any further, let’s touch briefly on what a personal injury claim is and what it entails.

 A personal injury case involves an injured party, also known as the plaintiff, and the defendant, the person or company the plaintiff believes is responsible for their injury.
 For example, if an employee slips and falls at work due to an unsafe work environment, the injured employee could potentially have a personal injury case against their employer.
-There are many different types of personal injury cases, including car accidents or other kinds of bodily injury claims.
+There are many different types of personal injury cases, including car accidents, construction accident injuries, or other kinds of bodily injury claims.

 There is also a type of damage known as punitive damages.
 This is another financial reward given to the plaintiff, but its purpose is to punish and penalize the defendant and act as a deterrent to committing similar offenses in the future.
 However, there is usually a cap on the amount of punitive damages that can be incurred, and many states, including Louisiana, have statutes involving which types of personal injury cases can incur punitive damages.
-In Louisiana, it is unlikely you will receive any punitive damages unless your personal injury case involves an intoxicated driver, any criminal sexual activity or domestic violence.
+In Louisiana, it is unlikely you will receive any punitive damages unless your personal injury case involves a drunk driving accident, any kind of criminal sexual activity, or domestic violence.
 If this is the case, your personal injury attorney will be able to advise you as to what kinds of punitive damages you can expect.

 Recovering from Personal Injury